 - Salsa, any type - 1/4 cup

-Top fries (or chips) with cheese, onions, and then leftover carnitas.
-Place under the broiler and broil until cheese is melted and carnitas are warmed through, 3 to 4 minutes (watch the nachos closely so they don't burn).
+- Top fries (or chips) with soyrizo / lentil mixture and cheese.
+Place under the broiler and broil until cheese is melted, 3 to 4 minutes (watch the nachos closely so they don't burn).

 - Finish nachos with a squeeze of lime juice and cilantro.
 Serve with lettuce, tomatoes, sour cream, and salsa at the table so that everyone can customize.
 Enjoy!

 We have made this one many, many times.
 We swap the lentils for black beans since it is even easier & faster.
 This is a good crowd-pleasing meal as well - everyone can bring a side!0 Helpful

 A good junk meal for a night at home hanging with the family.
 Wouldn’t make it a regular thing but it was enjoyed by all!0 Helpful

 These were delicious!
 As others have said, not the healthiest but definitely a hit when you want a splurge meal.0 Helpful

 Not the healthiest but very tasty and the whole family enjoyed it.0 Helpful

 YUM!
 DIFFERENT FROM TACO CHIPS BUT VERY GOOD!!0 Helpful